tedee-com/tedee-mobile-sdk-android/README.md

 For any inquiries, feedback, or assistance, our Android team is here to help.
 Reach out to us at [Discussions](https://github.com/tedee-com/tedee-mobile-sdk-android/discussions) section with any questions or concerns you may have.

 We're excited to witness the innovative solutions you create with the Tedee Mobile SDK!
 Happy coding! 🚀

+### Legal Notice

+By using the Tedee Mobile SDK, you agree to the terms of the [LICENSE](./LICENSE.md) and the [LEGAL_NOTICE](./LEGAL_NOTICE.md).
+Please review these documents before integrating or distributing the SDK.